-2020 has thrown a lot of things into turmoil, including the travel plans of many.
-Government restrictions, COVID-19 outbreaks and general wariness have stopped many people travelling, but with the hope of a vaccine and more travel bubbles on the horizon, travellers are wondering how to plan travel in 2021.
+The past year has a lot of things into turmoil, including the travel plans of many.
+The current lockdown, COVID-19 outbreaks and travel bans are keeping people home right now, but with vaccine rollout and more travel bubbles on the horizon, travellers are wondering how to plan travel in 2021.

 While no one has a crystal ball, many airlines, hotels and countries have made changes that could see travel being more of a possibility next year.
 If you’re itching to explore somewhere new, we’ll show you how to find the best deals, flexible booking policies, and more to help make the most of your 2021 travels.

-Travel advice and guidelines are changing rapidly.
+Travel advice and guidelines are changing rapidly, and holidays are off the cards until mid-February earliest.
 Be sure to consult official government advice before your journey.